 All parents and children are asked to use the Excelsior St entrance.

-Parents are unable to access the school grounds by car at any time.
+Parents are unable to access the school grounds by car at any time except in an emergency.

-All school gates will be locked from 9.40am except the Excelsior St entrance which will be closed, not locked, for parent access.
+All school gates will be locked from 9.40am except the Excelsior St entrance which will be closed, not locked, for parent and visitor access.